Richard Illingworth: Umpiring career

 Illingworth was appointed to the ECB full list of first-class umpires for the 2006 English cricket season.
-As at the end of the 2008 English cricket season Illingworth had umpired 47 first-class matches.
-It was confirmed that he, and Richard Kettleborough, were promoted onto the ICC International list on 9 November 2009.
+As at the end of the 2008 English cricket season Illingworth had umpired 47 first-class matches, it was confirmed that he, and Richard Kettleborough, were promoted onto the ICC International list on 9 November 2009.
 Richard Illingworth joined ICC's elite umpire panel on 25 June 2013.

 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup.
 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
 In July 2019, he was named as one of the two on-field umpires for the first semi-final match, between India and New Zealand.
-He was declared ICC Umpire of the year for 2019 and won the David Shepherd Trophy.
+He was declared as the ICC Umpire of the year for four times in 2019, 2022, 2023 and 2024.
+With this, he is the only umpire on the elite panel right now who has won the prestigious award four times.
+He is the second-highest umpire of all time to receive the award four times with the legendary Simon Taufel being the first having received the award five times in a row.

 In January 2021, Illingworth was named as one of the umpires for the Test matches between Bangladesh and the West Indies, the first time since the start of the COVID-19 pandemic that a neutral umpire was named for a Test series.
 In June 2021, Illingworth was named as one of the on-field umpires for the 2021 ICC World Test Championship Final.
+He also officiated at the 2023 WTC final at the Oval.